Studying Nutrition and Exercise as Medicine at Salford

 Why should you study at the University of Salford?

 The course team have an excellent reputation and has worked on projects with industry partners such as Manchester Velodrome, Nike and the Federation of International Lacrosse to name a few

 You have the opportunity to put your skills into practice by undertaking a placement in practice

-This course (previously known as Excercise, Nutrition and Health) achieved a 94% overall student satisfaction rate in 2020 (University of Salford analysis of unpublished NSS 2020 data)
+This course achieved a 100% overall student satisfaction rate in 2021 (University of Salford analysis of unpublished NSS 2020 data)

 Human Performance Lab

 Facilities include our world-class human performance laboratory which contains almost every type of physiological, performance analysis and biomechanical testing equipment, including a 30-metre sprint track with inbuilt force platforms, motion capture systems, blood and gas analysis equipment and speed guns.
 We also have a separate physiological testing laboratory and fully equipped strength and conditioning suite, which includes an isokinetic dynamometer and portable force platforms.

 Take a 360° look at our Human Performance Lab below:

 We also have extensive equipment in our exercise and physiology laboratory including:

 Portable and static online gas analysis systems for breath-by-breath cardiopulmonary exercise testing, including VO2 max tests